The Mythic Body: A Guide to Jungian Archetypes in Nude Art Photography

 Application:

-- Photograph nudes in unexpected or humorous situations.
+- Photograph nudes in unexpected, absurd, or humorous situations that defy logic.

-- Use props or settings that subvert expectations.
+- Use props or settings that subvert the viewer’s expectations of a “serious” nude art photograph.

-Technique: “Body Illusions” Create a series of photographs that use the nude body to create optical illusions or impossible scenarios, embodying the Trickster’s ability to challenge reality.
+Technique Idea: “Body Illusions” – Create a series of photographs that use the nude body to create optical illusions or impossible scenarios, embodying the Trickster’s ability to bend reality. **The playful and gravity-defying pose in Mariano Vivanco’s photograph captures the energetic and convention-breaking spirit of the Trickster.**

 Mariano Vivanco